Visualization of Model Output

 - NASA GISS Global Change Data Access Has links to model output like this.

-- Mantle Convection Movies On-Line at Caltech (more info) Includes a discussion of assumptions and science behind simulation.
+- Mantle Convection Movies On-Line at Caltech ( This site may be offline. ) Includes a discussion of assumptions and science behind simulation.

 - Animations of plate tectonics and more (more info) from Tanya Atwater at UCSB.
 These are conceptual visualizations showing the evolution of plate boundaries and plate movements